 that you'll help someone else by sharing what you know.

 Find Out How to Contribute

-A year ago I was literally inundated trying to launch the largest single outdoor orientation program in the country in the midst of Hurricane Irene and Tropical Storm Lee.
 Each September the Outdoor Action Program at Princeton University sends out over 1,000 students (800 freshmen and over 200 trip leaders) on our six-day outdoor orientation program.
-The impact of both storms created conditions that were, let's just say, unfavorable for our goals or student growth and personal safety so we evacuated all 1,000 back to campus.
+In 2011 Hurrican Irene required that we evacuate 1,000 students back to campus.
 Would your program be ready to bring all your trips back in the field in the event of a major weather event?
 Check out the lessons learned from our experience.
 I hope this blog, written for my friends and colleagues will offer you some new lessons on dealing with the '50 to 100 year event' which might not ever happen to you, or might happen tomorrow.

 This post from Julie Anderson at Wilderness Medical Associates will be helpful for everyone.
 Walking through the first aid aisle at your local outfitter store can be overwhelming.
 While there are many excellent prepared kits on the market, often enthusiasts choose to create and specialize their own.
 Your kit will be different based on where you are camping and hiking.
 Trips at altitude, near marine environments or canyoning, and desert trekking each have unique needs that would require you augment your kit accordingly.
 Find out what you should be carrying.

 The heat waves happening across the U.S this summer are of particular concern for outdoor programs where physical activity is combined with high heat and humidity.
 Heat stroke can be an immediately life-threatening illness.
 Dr. Paul Auerbach presents recent findings on field cooling along with links to other resources on Exertional Heat Illness.